 Instructions

-- Prepare the conifer needles, rinse and snip to smaller size if necessary.
+- Prepare the pine or conifer needles, rinse and snip to smaller size if necessary.

 - Place a spoonful of the needles into the bottom of the mug or into a tea ball or strainer.
 Add a cinnamon stick to the mug if desired.